 Botswana

 Botswana has earned a global reputation for its exceptional wildlife tourism, supported by stringent wildlife conservation policies and a rigorous anti-poaching stance.
 At Patrol, our mission is clear: raising awareness about conservation through stories from the frontlines.
-Through our newsletter, we share these vital initiatives with supporters around the world, highlighting efforts such as Botswana’s robust anti-poaching operations, which combine cutting-edge technology, traditional tactics, and community involvement to protect its remarkable wildlife heritage.
+Through our newsletter, we share these vital initiatives with supporters worldwide, highlighting efforts such as Botswana’s robust anti-poaching operations, which combine cutting-edge technology, traditional tactics, and community involvement to protect its remarkable wildlife heritage.

 Okavango Delta: Waterborne Patrol Strategy in Botswana